-From Jan 2013 to Apr 2016, Kaine missed 10 of 1,061 roll call votes, which is 0.9%.
-This is better than the median of 1.6% among the lifetime records of senators currently serving.
+From Jan 2013 to Mar 2023, Kaine missed 78 of 3,503 roll call votes, which is 2.2%.
+This is on par with the median of 2.3% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |2021 Jan-Jan 116th Congress||2||0||0.0%||0th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information